 No matter what kind of battery you have, the terminals can become corroded over time making them poor conductors of electricity.
 Contrary to popular belief, corrosion won’t make your battery catch on fire— but it can weaken or cut off its connection to the engine.

-Electrolyte Leaking Out to the Terminals
+Leaking Electrolyte Fluid Leaking Around the Terminals

 Flooded lead-acid batteries, however, are much more likely to corrode.
-Because the electrolyte isn’t contained in the same way, it can “jump” out of the battery if you’re too careless while adding water.
+In this system, the electrolyte isn’t contained in the same way, meaning it can “jump” out of the battery if you’re not careful while adding water.

 Sometimes, the copper clamps that are normally used to connect the battery with the wires corrode.
-While the copper is not usually reactive by itself, the electricity passing through it can cause it to corrode over time and create copper sulfate.
+While copper is not usually reactive by itself, the electricity passing through it can cause it to corrode over time and create copper sulfate.
 If this happens, the bluish substance can usually be seen around the battery terminals.
 This can be dangerous for the battery and should be taken care of as soon as possible.